sannae/WisaAdminTools/README.md

 ```

 ### Available & tested functions:
+The tested functions are available in the `Functions\Public` subfolder:
 * `Get-MpwApplicationPool`: returns the application pool of a specific web application
-* `Get-MPWConnectionStrings`: returns the connection string to the SQL Server MRT database
 * `Get-MPWCurrentVersion`: returns the current version of Micronpass Web application
-* `Get-MPWRootFolder`: finds the path of the MPW folder in the filesystem
+* `Get-MPWRootFolder`: finds the path of the `MPW` folder in the filesystem
+* `Get-MrtConnectionStrings`: returns the connection string to the SQL Server MRT database
 * `Install-IISFeatures`: installs all the required IIS roles and features
 * `Invoke-MPWDatabaseQuery`: runs a selected query provided as input on the MRT database
+* `Update-MrtWebApp`: updates a web application to the latest patch, provided the zip file